 Add eggs, remaining flour and salt to mixture.
-Mix until combined (with flat beater).
-Switch to dough hook and knead for about 3 minutes on speed 2.
-The dough will be soft and a little sticky, it will stick a little to the bottom of the bowl.
-Don't add more flour unless it's very, very wet.
+Use dough hook to mix and knead for about 3 minutes on speed 2.
+The finished dough should be soft, smooth and should clean the bottom of the bowl.

-Line a large baking sheet with parchment paper or grease.
+Line a large baking sheet with parchment paper or lightly grease.

-Take dough out of refrigerator.
-It will be stiff as the butter will have solidified.
-Let it sit out for 10-15 minutes or until it's more pliable.
-On a lightly floured surface, fold the dough over on itself a few times (helps create layers) then form into a disc shape and roll into a 12" circle, lightly dusting with flour as needed.
+On a lightly floured surface, slightly flatten and fold the dough over on itself 6-8 times (helps create layers) then form into a disc shape and roll into a 12" circle, lightly dusting with flour as needed.

-For Parmesan Garlic Rolls: Mix together softened butter with half the Parmesan cheese, garlic, salt, pepper and parsley.
-Spread half the mixture on the dough circle.
-Reserve the other half of the butter mixture in refrigerator.
+For Parmesan Garlic Rolls: Mix together remaining 2 tablespoons softened butter, Parmesan cheese, garlic, salt, pepper and parsley.
+Spread the mixture on the dough circle.

-For Plain Butter Rolls: Spread 2 tablespoons of the softened butter on dough circle, sprinkle with 1/4 teaspoon salt.
-Reserve the other half of the butter in the refrigerator,
+For Plain Butter Rolls: Spread remaining 2 tablespoons softened butter on dough circle, sprinkle with 1/4 teaspoon salt.

 Use a pizza wheel or long sharp knife to cut the dough circle into 12 wedges (like a pizza.)